 I’m a liberal who’s more worried than the author is, but from a strategic standpoint, I’ve come to some of the same conclusions about what works and what doesn’t.

-There’s a liberal commentator named Luke Beasley who made a point similar to of one the author’s: describing Trump’s actions as-is can be *more* shocking to people than speaking about him in alarming terms.
+There’s a liberal commentator named Luke Beasley who made a point similar to one of the author’s: describing Trump’s actions as-is can be *more* shocking to people than speaking about him in alarming terms.
 If you call Trump a fascist or protest without a specific message, it becomes a debate about the definition of fascism and makes Trump’s actions seem less extreme to many people.
 That’s just how human nature works.

 To demonstrate the lesson in practice, Beasley went on a pro-Trump podcast where the hosts kept trying to bring the discussion back to a debate about the label fascism.
 Beasley didn’t entertain it.
 Instead, Beasley said he would not discuss labels, and he focused on specific actions.
 He pinned the hosts down into revealing that they unequivocally support Trump’s actions on Jan 6.
 There are many moderates who would find that admission more disturbing than hearing a Trump fan predictably say that he doesn’t think Trump is a fascist.